PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 Basic tutorial: qubit rotation
 ==============================

-To see how OpenQML allows the easy construction and optimization of quantum functions, let's consider the simple case of **qubit rotation** - the OpenQML version of the 'Hello, world!' example.
+To see how PennyLane allows the easy construction and optimization of quantum functions, let's consider the simple case of **qubit rotation** - the PennyLane version of the 'Hello, world!' example.

 The task at hand is to optimize two rotation gates in order to flip a single